isolysm/Euphoria/README.md

 # Euphoria
 Euphoria is a simple and easy mod designed around the ease of use, as well as the versatility of the customization.
 It is stupid easy to configure this mod.

+## Development on Euphoria
+Hey, this is Vispin, an active developer on Euphoria.

+We're sorry to say this is taking longer than expected, but please be aware we're a two person group that has projects and assignments in real life to complete.
+Our goals are also a lot more ambitious than you think, resulting in us trying to improve our features, as well as try to make it so it is unmatched by other mods.

+Whatever the case is, we hope that this project releases soon, and by soon, I mean before 2023.

 ## Stuff we use

 * [Blossom](https://github.com/isolysm/blossom) is the GUI we use.